szpajder/dumpvdl2/README.md

 - frequency offset of the received burst from the channel center frequency, in parts per million.

+There is an `--extended-header` command line option which enables additional fields:

+        [2017-02-26 19:18:00 GMT] [136.975] [-18.9/-43.9 dBFS] [25.0 dB] [0.4 ppm] [S:0] [L:34] [F:0] [#0]

+- number of bit errors corrected in the VDL2 burst header (up to 2).

+- burst length in octets.

+- number of octets corrected by Reed-Solomon FEC.

 - number of frame in this particular transmission.
-In VDL2 multiple frames (messages) may be concatenated and sent as a single transmission burst.
+Multiple AVLC frames (messages) may be concatenated and sent as a single transmission burst.
 When a multiframe burst is received, frames will be numbered incrementally.